cboelsen/tastytopping/README.rst

 Example
 ^^^^^^^

-A basic example, where the API looks like:
+A basic example of a simple workflow, using the following API on the server
+side:

 ::